hit9/toml.py/Readme.md

 1. error handle (Any Good way?
 I dont know how to raise error in `p_` prefixed function!!)

-2. more tests(Welcome for your tests suite)

-3. Unimplemented: Data types may not be mixed.
+2. Unimplemented: Data types may not be mixed.
 (Later..)

-4. Need to forbid this formart of integer? `04`

-5. which way is better? update already exist key or raise error instead.
+3. which way is better? update already exist key or raise error instead.